Elwetana/QuizApp/design.md

   * If the tie persists, the order is broken by the second last guess and so on.
   * If the tie persists, the order is broken randomly
 * The teams in first half (rounded up) will be awarded points by this formula:
-  * The column value in table Rounds plus
+  * The column value in table Rounds plus * 100
-  * Their score in this round divided by the maximum number of points that could be scored (i.e. number of questions times value column in Rounds), divided by ten.
+  * Number of teams / 2 - team rank, i.e. the first team will getn (n_teams / 2 - 1) points

 Insert new row for each team into the teams_per_round table with the final score for this round.

 Example:

 The column value in Rounds is 4, there were 5 questions.
 Four teams (A, B, C, D) scored 12, 10, 10 and 8 points.
 Team C has had last successful guess 150 seconds after the start of the round, while team B did at 180 seconds after the start of the round.
-The final order is therefore A, C, B, D. So in the end, A score 4.06 (= 4 + 12 / 20 / 10) and team C scores 4.05 (= 4 + 10 / 20 / 10) points.
+The final order is therefore A, C, B, D. So in the end, A score 401 (= 4 * 100 + 4 / 2 - 1) and team C scores 400 (= 4 * 100 + 4 / 2 - 2) points.
 Teams B and D score 0.

 # Client
 The client has four main areas that can be switched between using tabs at the top of the screen: